How to make a complaint

 Step 3 – Final review by complaints manager

 If after discussing your complaint with a senior manager responsible for your region, you are not fully satisfied by their actions, you can ask for your complaint to be formally reviewed by WPD’s Regulation and Government Affairs Manager, Paul Branston.
-He will call you and send you a Deadlock Letter setting out our final position within one week.
+He will send you a Deadlock Letter setting out our final position within 10 working days.

 We aim to resolve your complaint within 8 weeks with an apology and an explanation of what went wrong.
 Where appropriate we will take remedial action and we may pay you some compensation.